itu-itis/git-fundamentals-draft-itu-itis21-marsil20/README.md

-# :wawe: The Basics of GitHub [MODIFIED BY IBRAHIM HALIL MARSIL, 150200026]
+# :wave: The Basics of GitHub [MODIFIED BY IBRAHIM HALIL MARSIL, 150200026]

 ## 🤓 Course overview and learning outcomes